credo-ai/credoai_lens/docs/pages/evaluators/modelfairness.rst

     Note for performance parity metrics like
     "false negative rate parity" just list "false negative rate".
-Parity metrics are calculated automatically if the performance metric is supplied sensitive_features :  pandas.DataFrame
+Parity metrics are calculated automatically if the performance metric is supplied method : str, optional
-    The segmentation feature(s) which should be used to create subgroups to analyze. y_true : (List, pandas.Series, numpy.ndarray)
-    The ground-truth labels (for classification) or target values (for regression). y_pred : (List, pandas.Series, numpy.ndarray)
-    The predicted labels for classification y_prob : (List, pandas.Series, numpy.ndarray), optional
-    The unthresholded predictions, confidence values or probabilities. method : str, optional
     How to compute the differences: "between_groups" or "to_overall".
     See fairlearn.metrics.MetricFrame.difference